TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

     - Compared to traditional UART over GPIO (which is typically limited to 115200–1 Mbps), USB provides significantly higher throughput—especially important for devices like the RealSense D456, which streams high-bandwidth depth and IMU data.

 - **Fewer GPIO Conflicts**
-    - USB devices don’t consume GPIO pins, which are reserved for lower-level control like motor PWM, encoders, or sensor interrupts on the Arduino.
-This clean separation simplifies software design and debugging.
+    - USB devices do not occupy GPIO pins, which are reserved for low-level control tasks such as motor PWM, encoder inputs, and sensor interrupts on the Arduino.
+This clear separation of responsibilities simplifies both software design and system debugging.

 - **Isolation of Timing-Critical Tasks**
     - Offloading low-level control to the Arduino over USB allows the Raspberry Pi to focus on high-level decision making, vision processing, and navigation tasks.
 The USB serial connection provides a clear command/feedback interface between high-level and low-level controllers.